great-expectations/great_expectations/docs/docusaurus/docs/reference/learn/integrations/dbt_tutorial.md

 write_data >> gx_run_audit >> dbt_publish_model
 ```
-This dag file contains the process above, however executing the GX Checkpoint is as simple as loading the previously created Data Context and running the stored Checkpoint.
+This DAG file contains the process above, however executing the GX Checkpoint is as simple as loading the previously created Data Context and running the stored Checkpoint.

 After a few minutes, the new pipleline will appear in Airflow.
 Next, you will receive the following error: